-- With their new program Airbnb for work, it is possible to book places that are fully prepared for business travelers.
+- With their new program Airbnb for work, it is possible to book places that are fully prepared for business travellers.
 Fast wifi connection, workplace or parking.
 It is awesome to have a fully equipped apartment and still have the other advantages of Airbnb.

 - I LOVE the possibility to book experiences – in my case, yoga classes.
-I’ve had yoga workouts in San Francisco, Sydney, Hong Kong and New York.
+I’ve had yoga workouts in San Francisco, Sydney, Hong Kong, and New York.
 But there are endless opportunities – go sailing, wine tasting, even for an acting class 🙂

 Things I don’t like so much with Airbnb:

-- Check-in can be somewhat problematic when traveling at night.
+- Check-in can be somewhat problematic when travelling at night.
 Some landlords are just not that flexible as the receptionist at hotels.
 I do not blame them and I fully accept it, but I feel like I should state this here.